bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 # todo:⭐️

-Withdraw does not work in anvil. onlyOwner?
-Who is msg.sender?
+The onclick="saveProgress" in html does not work because <script src="JS/connectWeb3.js" type="module"></script> is at the top, where it needs to stay.
+However, the `const saveProgressButton = document.getElementById("saveProgressButton");`
+`saveProgressButton.onclick = saveProgress;` pairs in connectWeb3.js give conflicts in the browser.
+This needs to be solved!

 Disable double tap = zoom screen -> how to?